 Well, out of curiosity, I shopped around to see how much advertisers would pay for the same ad space.
 The absolute highest rates I could negotiate would’ve brought in only $5,000 per month per ad spot, totaling $15,000 per month — 70% less than we made selling our own products.

 And this was for a big, authority site!
 Imagine the pitiful rates a beginning blogger would get trying to make money blogging that way.

 Granted, it’s not really a fair comparison.
 With your own products, you have to consider the cost of development, support, and other miscellaneous expenses, but even factoring those in, advertising our products was still more profitable by far.

 The next most profitable strategy would have been to partner with other companies, collecting a commission on each sale as an affiliate.
 We never tested it, but I would guess we would’ve made somewhere around $25,000 per month on the spots — 60% more than advertisers would have paid.

-If you have an engaged audience that trusts you, and you’re trying to figure out how to make money blogging, selling ads is never a smart move.
+If you have an engaged audience that trusts you, and you’re trying to figure out how to make money blogging, you should never depend on selling ads.
 And that includes all the variations like Google AdSense, sponsorships, and advertising networks.
-None of it will make nearly as much money as promoting your own products or earning commissions from promoting someone else’s.
+Sure, you can start there, but you should always evolve into a different business model.

 Let’s talk about one of my favorites…